The challenge of turn protocol adherence meets its match

 Wearable patient sensor

-A lightweight sensor that attaches to the patient’s chest, monitoring whether they are sitting, standing or lying down – on their left side, right side or back.
-It even has pedometer functionality to help monitor a patient's progress toward mobility goals.*
+A lightweight sensor that attaches to the patient’s chest, monitoring whether they are sitting, standing or lying down – on their left side, right side, back or prone.✝ A gentle yet powerful silicone adhesive allows the sensor to be removed for procedures and then reapplied.‡ It even has pedometer functionality to help monitor a patient's progress toward mobility goals.*

 Wireless mesh network